After losing GM business, Ally looks to other automakers to grow

-NEW YORK, Jan 13 (Reuters) - Ally Financial Inc will overcome General Motors Co’s decision to stop using the lender for discounted leases on new cars by expanding business with dealers for other automakers, a spokeswoman said late Monday.
+NEW YORK (Reuters) - Ally Financial Inc (ALLY.N) will overcome General Motors Co’s (GM.N) decision to stop using the lender for discounted leases on new cars by expanding business with dealers for other automakers, a spokeswoman said late Monday.

 General Motors told Buick and GMC dealers on Jan.
 9 that it planned to replace Ally with its in-house financing arm, GM Financial, for subsidized leases on its automobiles beginning in February.
 The news was previously reported by Automotive News.